 The good news is that there are ways to manage hypertension, and lower your risk for heart disease (angina, heart attack, heart failure), stroke, kidney disease, and vision loss.

-Healthy Lifestyle for Healthy Blood Pressure
+Healthy Lifestyle For Healthy Blood Pressure

 There are several healthy lifestyle habits that can lower your risk for high blood pressure.
 The first is not smoke, because smoking is associated with many issues, including heart issues.